 Car racks can save you on hire car costs.
-It's definitely worth weighing up how much a bike carrier for the car costs to hire or buy v the cost of hiring a larger car to carry bikes inside.
+It's definitely worth weighing up how much a bike carrier for the car costs to hire or buy v the cost of hiring a larger car or van to carry bikes inside.

 Some French bike rental firms offer car rack hire, but it's still the exception rather than the norm.
-If you find car rack rental separate from your bike rental, you'll need to make sure the rack is suitable for your hire car (does it need a tow car? does it fit to a sedan or to the rear window securely?)
+If you find car rack rental separate from your bike rental, you'll need to make sure the rack is suitable for your hire car (does it need a tow car?
+Does it fit to a sedan or to the rear window securely?)

 Most hire cars will not have a tow bar, so you usually need to look at rear-mounted options or roof-mounted options if the hire car has roof racks.